-- 2.9.1 Any vehicle with a cab must have one or more flashing or rotating amber aviation beacons that produce light beams visible to aircraft and ground traffic within a 360 degrees area.
-Each beacon must be operating whenever the vehicle is operating in a movement area. - a) Tanker trucks measuring in excess of 3.5 meters in height may be equipped with a 360 degrees beacon on the roof of the cab if they operate in tandem with the vehicle's red tail lights to provide ample indication of the vehicle's presence. - b) All escorted vehicles or those without cabs must have their headlights and hazard lights turned on. - 2.9.2 Vehicles must have their headlights on at night and in conditions of low visibility. - 2.9.3 It is prohibited to operate a vehicle airside if the vehicle's signal lamps or beacons are covered with dust, dirt, or snow. - 2.9.4 It is prohibited for a vehicle to wait in an area other than a vehicle parking area, unless its requisite signal devices are on. - 2.9.5 It is prohibited to operate a vehicle or equipment airside unless it is equipped with the requisite beacons described in Paragraph 2.9.1, unless escorted by a vehicle with the requisite lights. - 2.9.6 It is prohibited to escort one or more vehicles airside unless such vehicles form a convoy.
-In accordance with this paragraph, there must be at least: - a) One escort vehicle positioned in front of each convoy of a maximum of three (3) automobiles or fewer - b) Two (2) escort vehicles, one positioned in front and one at the rear of each convoy of four (4) to six (6) automobiles - c) One escort vehicle positioned in front of each convoy of a maximum two (2) dual-axle trucks
+- 2.9.2 Vehicles must have their headlights on at night and in conditions of low visibility. - 2.9.3 It is prohibited to operate a vehicle airside if the vehicle's signal lamps or beacons are covered with dust, dirt, or snow. - 2.9.4 It is prohibited for a vehicle to wait in an area other than a vehicle parking area, unless its requisite signal devices are on. - 2.9.5 It is prohibited to operate a vehicle or equipment airside unless it is equipped with the requisite beacons described in Paragraph 2.9.1, unless escorted by a vehicle with the requisite lights. - 2.9.6 It is prohibited to escort one or more vehicles airside unless such vehicles form a convoy.
+In accordance with this paragraph, there must be at least: - a) One escort vehicle positioned in front of each convoy of a maximum of three (3) automobiles or fewer;

-- d) Two (2) escort vehicles, one positioned in front and one positioned at the rear of each convoy of three (3) or four (4) dual-axle trucks - 2.9.7 The driver of the escort vehicle is responsible for ensuring that the headlights and hazard lights of the escorted vehicles are on. - 2.9.8 The driver of the escort vehicle must ensure that the escorted vehicles remain in convoy formation. - 2.9.9 Drivers of vehicles escorted airside must follow the safety instructions provided by the driver of the escort vehicle, failing which they will be evicted from the area. - 2.9.10 All drivers of self-propelled vehicles must ensure that their vehicles are in proper working order and have all requisite equipment. - 2.9.11 It is prohibited to hinder or interfere with maintenance, cleaning, or snow clearing activities underway in movement areas. - 2.9.12 Vehicles and equipment driving on aprons must bear the standard regulatory safety signs listed in Appendix I.
+- b) Two (2) escort vehicles, one positioned in front and one at the rear of each convoy of four (4) to six (6) automobiles; - c) One escort vehicle positioned in front of each convoy of a maximum two (2) heavy vehicles; - d) Two (2) escort vehicles, one positioned in front and one positioned at the rear of each convoy of three (3) or four (4) heavy vehicles; - e) One escort vehicle for a semi-tractor vehicle. - 2.9.7 The driver of the escort vehicle must inform the driver of the escorted vehicle of all security directives and ensure that they are well understood and applied. - 2.9.8 The driver of the escort vehicle is responsible for ensuring that the headlights and hazard lights of the escorted vehicles are on. - 2.9.9 The driver of the escort vehicle must ensure that the escorted vehicles remain in convoy formation. - 2.9.10 Drivers of vehicles escorted airside must follow the safety instructions provided by the driver of the escort vehicle, failing which they will be evicted from the area. - 2.9.11 All drivers of self-propelled vehicles must ensure that their vehicles are in proper working order and have all requisite equipment. - 2.9.12 It is prohibited to hinder or interfere with maintenance, cleaning, or snow clearing activities underway in movement areas. - 2.9.13 Vehicles and equipment driving on aprons must bear the standard regulatory safety signs listed in Appendix I.